-A Roth IRA (individual retirement account) is one of the most exciting retirement planning opportunities currently available.
+A Roth IRA (individual retirement account) is one of the most exciting retirement-planning opportunities available.
 Tax-free growth is a Roth IRA's most important benefit.
-Roth IRA considerations include:

 With opportunities for tax-advantaged growth limited, a Roth IRA is a great way to become financially independent by retirement.

 How and Where to Open a Roth IRA

 You can open a Roth IRA at nearly any bank or brokerage house, either in-person or online.
 Opening a Roth IRA is a very simple process, typically with help readily available.

 Often, there are just a few forms to complete.
 Just have your Social Security number handy as well as the Social Security numbers and addresses of any potential beneficiaries.

 The amount you are permitted to contribute to a Roth IRA is limited to your earned income.
 Earned income includes wages and self-employment earnings but does not include interest or dividends.

 If you are married, your combined contribution limit is restricted to the total of your combined earned income.

 For the 2019 tax year, the most you can contribute in a year to a Roth IRA is $6,000, or $7,000 if you're 50 or over.
 If you have earned income, you can contribute to both a traditional IRA and a Roth IRA, but the combination cannot exceed the above figures.

 Each Roth IRA contribution relates to a specific calendar year.
 You can make a contribution from January 1 of that year until the filing deadline of your tax return.
 Those who wish to make a 2019 Roth IRA contribution can do so from January 1, 2019, until April 18, 2020.